joakimAbdinurIusuf/Skrivo/src/main/frontend/README.md

 `npm i @mui/icons-material`

 Step 5:
-open the website by running `npm start`
+open the website by typing `npm start` in the terminal

 # Dependencies
 `